Willie Nelson: Guitars

-Activism
+Political views and activism

-Nelson is active in a number of issues.
+Nelson has supported of a number of causes.
 Along with Neil Young and John Mellencamp, he set up Farm Aid in 1985 to assist and increase awareness of the importance of family farms, after Bob Dylan's comments during the Live Aid concert that he hoped some of the money would help American farmers in danger of losing their farms through mortgage debt.
 The first concert included Dylan, Billy Joel, B.B.
 King, Roy Orbison, and Neil Young among many others, and raised over $9 million for America's family farmers.
 Besides organizing and performing in the annual concerts, Nelson is the president of the board of Farm Aid.

 Nelson is a co-chair of the National Organization for the Reform of Marijuana Laws (NORML) advisory board.
 He has worked with NORML for years, promoting marijuana legalization.
 In 2005 Nelson and his family hosted the first annual "Willie Nelson & NORML Benefit Golf Tournament", leading to a cover appearance and inside interview in the January 2008 issue of High Times magazine.
-After his arrest for possession of marijuana in 2010, Nelson created the TeaPot party under the motto "Tax it, regulate it and legalize it!"
+After Nelson's arrest for possession of marijuana in 2010, he created Willie Nelson's TeaPot Party under the motto "Tax it, regulate it and legalize it!"
+Nelson got 19 write-in votes for President of the United States in the Minnesota Legal Marijuana Now presidential primary held on March 5, 2024.

 In 2001, following the September 11 attacks, Nelson participated in the benefit telethon America: A Tribute to Heroes, leading the rest of the celebrities singing the song "America the Beautiful".
 In 2010, during an interview with Larry King, Nelson expressed his doubts with regards to the attacks and the official story.
 Nelson explained that he could not believe that the buildings could collapse due to the planes, attributing instead the result to an implosion.

 Nelson supported Dennis Kucinich's campaign in the 2004 Democratic presidential primaries.
 He raised money, appeared at events, and composed the song "Whatever Happened to Peace on Earth?", criticizing the war in Iraq.
 He recorded a radio advertisement asking for support to put musician/author Kinky Friedman on the ballot as an independent candidate for the 2006 Texas gubernatorial election.
 Friedman promised Nelson a job in Austin as the head of a new Texas Energy Commission due to his support of bio-fuels.
 In January 2008, Nelson filed a suit against the Texas Democratic Party, alleging that the party violated the First and Fourteenth Amendments of the United States Constitution by refusing to allow co-plaintiff Kucinich to appear on the primary ballot because he had scratched out part of the loyalty oath on his application.